Accelerated Gradient Tracking over Time-varying Graphs for Decentralized Optimization: Abstract

 \section{Abstract}

 Decentralized optimization over time-varying graphs has been increasingly common in modern machine learning with massive data stored on millions of mobile devices, such as in federated learning.
-This paper revisits and extends the widely used accelerated gradient tracking.
-We prove the $\bO(\frac{\gamma^2}{(1-\sigma_{\gamma})^2}\sqrt{\frac{L}{\epsilon}})$ and $\bO((\frac{\gamma}{1-\sigma_{\gamma}})^{1.5}\sqrt{\frac{L}{\mu}}\log\frac{1}{\epsilon})$ complexities for the practical single loop accelerated gradient tracking over time-varying graphs when the problems are nonstrongly convex and strongly convex, respectively, where $\gamma$ and $\sigma_{\gamma}$ are two common constants charactering the network connectivity, $\epsilon$ is the desired precision, and $L$ and $\mu$ are the smoothness and strong convexity constants, respectively.
-Our complexities improve significantly on the ones of $\bO(\frac{1}{\epsilon^{5/7}})$ and $\bO((\frac{L}{\mu})^{5/7}\frac{1}{(1-\sigma)^{1.5}}\log\frac{1}{\epsilon})$ proved in the original literature only for static graph.
-When combining with a multiple consensus subroutine, the dependence on the network connectivity constants can be further improved.
-When the network is time-invariant, our complexities exactly match the lower bounds without hiding any poly-logarithmic factor for both nonstrongly convex and strongly convex problems.
+This paper revisits the widely used accelerated gradient tracking and extends it to time-varying graphs.
+We prove that the practical single loop accelerated gradient tracking needs $\bO((\frac{\gamma}{1-\sigma_{\gamma}})^2\sqrt{\frac{L}{\epsilon}})$ and $\bO((\frac{\gamma}{1-\sigma_{\gamma}})^{1.5}\sqrt{\frac{L}{\mu}}\log\frac{1}{\epsilon})$ iterations to reach an $\epsilon$-optimal solution over time-varying graphs when the problems are nonstrongly convex and strongly convex, respectively, where $\gamma$ and $\sigma_{\gamma}$ are two common constants charactering the network connectivity, $L$ and $\mu$ are the smoothness and strong convexity constants, respectively, and one iteration corresponds to one gradient oracle call and one communication round.
+Our convergence rates improve significantly over the ones of $\bO(\frac{1}{\epsilon^{5/7}})$ and $\bO((\frac{L}{\mu})^{5/7}\frac{1}{(1-\sigma)^{1.5}}\log\frac{1}{\epsilon})$, respectively, which were proved in the original literature of accelerated gradient tracking only for static graphs, where $\frac{\gamma}{1-\sigma_{\gamma}}$ equals $\frac{1}{1-\sigma}$ when the network is time-invariant.
+When combining with a multiple consensus subroutine, the dependence on the network connectivity constants can be further improved to $\bO(1)$ and $\bO(\frac{\gamma}{1-\sigma_{\gamma}})$ for the gradient oracle and communication round complexities, respectively.
+When the network is static, by employing the Chebyshev acceleration, our complexities exactly match the lower bounds without hiding any poly-logarithmic factor for both nonstrongly convex and strongly convex problems.